Skip to main content

 To build real-time data applications in RisingWave, you must understand four core objects: Table, Source, Materialized View (MV), and Sink.
 They represent storage, data ingress, real-time computation, and data egress.
 Common beginner questions include: Both Table and Source can connect to external systems—what’s the difference?
 Why are Tables required for CDC?
 Must a Sink consume from an MV?
 Can Iceberg or Kafka Sources be queried directly?
 This guide clarifies these concepts with comparison tables, examples, and diagrams.

-To quickly grasp the differences, the following table illustrates how these four objects vary in terms of storage, queryability, updates, and typical use cases.
+To quickly grasp the differences, the following table illustrates how these four objects vary in terms of storage, queryability, and typical use cases.

-Table✅ Stored within RisingWave✅ Directly queryableSupports updates (from inserts or external sources)Persisting data, querying, serving as input for MVs or Sinks
+TablePersisting data, querying, serving as input for MVs or Sinks

-Sink❌ Does not store; writes results to external systems❌ Not directly queryableOutputs automaticallyWriting results back to Kafka, databases, or object storage
+SinkWriting results back to Kafka, databases, or object storage

-From this table, we can see that both Tables and MVs store data within RisingWave.
+We can see that both Tables and MVs store data within RisingWave.
 The key difference is that a Table holds the current state of the data (which can be populated internally or from an external source), whereas an MV is the persisted result of a computation.
 A Source acts as a data entry point and does not store data, making it suitable for exploration and validation.
 A Sink does not retain data inside RisingWave but continuously outputs results.
 RisingWave Objects Relationship

 Connector support matrix